 - Are you looking for working arrangements that enhance your work-life balance?

 - Do you want to join a positive and ambitious team?

 - Do you have an excellent understanding of national, regional and local planning policy?

 If so, we’d love to hear from you!

-An exciting opportunity has arisen within the Spatial and Transport Planning service for a Senior Policy Planner (2-years fixed term) to be based within a team of professional planners leading on the development of the Wandsworth and Richmond Local Plans and related policies.
+An exciting opportunity has arisen within the Spatial and Transport Planning service for a Senior Policy Planner to be based within a team of professional planners leading on the development of the Wandsworth and Richmond Local Plans and related policies.
 There has never been a more challenging – or rewarding – time to work for Richmond and Wandsworth.